The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

-\begin{proof} As each $\fw_i$ is indecomposable, it is in particular connected, and $\DefoCone[\fw_i]$ is a 1-dimensional rays.
+\begin{proof} As each $\fw_i$ is indecomposable, it is in particular connected, and $\DefoCone[\fw_i]$ is a $1$-dimensional ray.
 The claim follows from \Cref{thm:products}, because the product of $r$ rays is a $r$-dimensional simplicial cone. \end{proof}

 \begin{example} By \Cref{cor:ProductIndecomposables}, the deformation cone of a product of $r$ simplices is a simplicial cone of dimension $r$.
 In \cite{CDGRY2020}, the authors show a stronger version: the deformation cone of any polytope which is \emph{combinatorially equivalent} to a product of $r$ simplices is a simplicial cone of dimension $r$. \end{example}